 After crossing the Engadine, you will cycle through Tyrol.
 Innsbruck, the capital of Tyrol, is the largest city on the Inn.
 At Kufstein, you will cross into Germany for the first time.
 Here, the Inn Valley narrows again and the bike path becomes more hilly.
 Between Simbach and Passau, the Inn forms the border between Germany and Austria and has become a stately river surrounded by tranquil meadows.
 After a good 340 miles (550 kilometres), you finally reach the three-river town of Passau.
 The Inn Cycle Path ends in this baroque pearl and you can then either return by train or continue your adventure on the Danube Cycle Path.

-Your exciting journey along the Inn starts in the pretty Engadin village of Maloja.
-The best thing to do is to travel to St. Moritz on the Rhaetian Railway and from there take the bus which also takes bicycles with you.
-From Maloja you can see the rugged mountains where the Inn rises beyond 2,500 meters.The Upper Engadine Lake District is hard to beat in terms of beauty.
-Snow-capped mountains are reflected in crystal-clear lakes.
-You drive along the banks to St. Moritz.
-The town is best known for the Winter Olympics and countless five-star hotels, but also for the exciting Segantini Museum dedicated to the Engadine artist.
-If you drive up to the center of St. Moritz you can run down the "Cresta Run".
-In winter, this bike path is converted into a natural bobsleigh track.
-Or you continue to follow the Inn.On your way lie picturesque Engadin villages, such as Zuoz and S-chanf, where Romansh culture is still alive.
-Later, the bike path leads through the forest just above the river.
-After a few climbs, the descent to Zernez follows, the end of the first stage.
-An interesting highlight in the village is the Nature Park House, an interactive exhibition on the nearby National Park.
+Your exciting journey along the Inn starts in the pretty Engadine town of Maloja.
+The best thing to do is to travel to St. Moritz with the Rhaetian Railway and take the bus from there, which also takes bicycles.
+From Maloja you can see the rugged mountains in which the Inn rises beyond the 2,500 meters.The Upper Engadin Lake District is hard to beat in terms of beauty.
+Snow-capped mountains are reflected in crystal clear lakes.
+You drive along the banks to Sankt Moritz.
+The place is best known for the Olympic Winter Games and countless five-star hotels, but also for the exciting Segantini Museum, which is dedicated to the Engadine artist.
+If you go up to the center of Sankt Moritz, you can whiz down the “Cresta Run”.
+In winter, this cycle path is converted into a natural bobsleigh run.
+Or you continue to follow the Inn.On your way there are picturesque Engadine villages like Zuoz and S-chanf, where the Rhaeto-Romanic culture is still alive.
+Later the cycle path leads through the forest a little above the river.
+After a few climbs, the descent to Zernez follows, the end point of the first stage.
+An interesting sight in town is the Nature Park House, an interactive exhibition on the nearby national park.

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

-Today, as a breather, you have a 30-kilometer-long, flat stage in front of you.
-Then you have plenty of time to explore the lively student city of Innsbruck.
+Today you have a flat stage of just 30 kilometers in front of you as a breather.
+Then you still have plenty of time to explore the lively student city of Innsbruck.
 You start the stage in Telfs and follow the course of the Inn.In Zirl you drive past a huge, gray mountain.
-The striking Hechenberg slopes steeply to the south and is barely overgrown.
-In the hillside you can see the Kaiser-Max-Grotte and the partially carved in the rock railway, which leads from Innsbruck to Mittenwald.A short time later you will reach your stage destination Innsbruck.
-The colorful capital of Tyrol awaits you with all kinds of charming buildings, streets, squares and countless inns, cafés and pubs.
-The historic Old Town with the Golden Roof, the winding streets and the courtyard garden is particularly worth seeing.
+The striking Hechenberg slopes steeply to the south and is hardly overgrown.
+On the slope, known to many as Martinswand, you can see the Kaiser-Max-Grotto and the railway, which is partially carved into the rock, that leads from Innsbruck to Mittenwald.A short time later you will reach your stage destination Innsbruck.
+The colorful capital of Tyrol awaits you with all kinds of charming sights and countless inns, cafés and pubs.
+The historic old town with the Golden Roof, the narrow streets and the courtyard garden is particularly worth seeing.

 You leave the capital of Tyrol and follow the Inn.
-You drive through the Olympic Village, where the athletes lived during the 1964 and 1976 Winter Olympics.
-After about ten kilometers you will reach the next gem on the Inn: Hall in Tirol.
-The many cafes in the narrow streets of the beautiful old town are ideal for a short coffee break.Today's stage is flat and tends to go downhill.
-In Tyrol, the Inntal is quite wide and densely populated.
-In Jenbach two railways have their starting point: the Zillertal Railway and the Achensee Railway.
-With the latter you can make a trip to the Achensee, a lake surrounded by a great mountain scenery.Further in the Inn valley you reach Rattenberg.
-The smallest municipality in terms of area and according to the number of inhabitants the smallest city in Austria is a beautiful medieval spot.
-About an hour later you reach your destination, the small town and the former health resort Wörgl.
+You drive through the Olympic Village, where the athletes lived during the Winter Olympics.
+After around ten kilometers you will reach the next gem on the Inn: Hall in Tirol.
+The many cafés in the narrow streets of the pretty old town are ideal for a short coffee break.Today's stage is flat and tends to go downhill.
+In Tyrol, the Inn Valley is quite wide and densely populated.
+Two railways have their starting point in Jenbach: the Zillertalbahn and the Achenseebahn.
+With the latter you can take a trip to the Achensee, a lake surrounded by a great mountain backdrop.Shortly after Jenbach, the stage ends in Strass im Zillertal, where the Ziller meets the Inn.
+If you have some time - maybe you just stay here one night longer - a trip to the Zillertal is worthwhile, either by bike or by train.